msampaio/choros-contour/README.md

 ## Create a xml file with colored initial and final notes of phrases

 A .form file of the song must be in the same directory of the song.
-Outside ipython run:

-    $ python umazero/units_color.py song.xml
+    >>> umazero.colorize('song.xml)